Register in Courses

-- Apply and be admitted to Red Deer Polytechnic.
+- Apply and be admitted to Red Deer Polytechnic

-- Complete a course registration form indicating "audit" in the comments section.
+- Complete a course registration form indicating "audit" in the comments section

-- Submit the form to the Office of the Registrar no sooner than the last two days to register in classes as indicated in the Academic Schedule.
+- Submit the form to the Office of the Registrar no sooner than the last two days to register in classes as indicated in the Academic Schedule

-Students will not receive a refund of any fees once registered as an audit.
+You will not receive a refund of any fees once registered as an audit.